 Sample Data

-Typhoon Basic Information Table
+Basic Typhoon Information Table

-Typhoon Path Information Table
+Typhoon Track Information Table

 Typhoon Wind Circle Radius Table